SLCCE/welcome-to-computing/Instructions/5-Variables-Input.md

 >>> 32
 ```

 When you add two strings together, the result is the first string, followed by the second.
 Recall from the previous section that we can convert (or **cast**) the contents of a variable from one type to another.
-Let's cast firstNumber and secondNumber, then see what happens:
+Let's cast firstNumber and secondNumber to an integer, then see what happens:

 ```py
 # Get two numbers